noctarius/timescaledb-event-streamer/README.md

 ### HTTP Sink Configuration

 HTTP specific configuration, which is only used if `sink.type` is set to `http`.
 This Sink is an HTTP client that `POST`s the events as the payload.
+Usage of TLS is inferred automatically from the prefix of the `url`, if `url` has the `https://` prefix, then the respective TLS settings will be set according to the properties defined in `sink.http.tls`.

 | Property                                  |                                                                                                    Description | Data Type |         Default Value |
 |-------------------------------------------|---------------------------------------------------------------------------------------------------------------:|----------:|----------------------:|